nbragin4/cookiecutter/docs/advanced/nested_config_files.rst

         ]
     }

-Then, when ``cookiecutter`` is launched in the main directory it will ask to choice among the possible templates:
+Then, when ``scaffoldrom`` is launched in the main directory it will ask to choice among the possible templates:

 .. code-block:: bash